 Saint Paul Winter Carnival, St. Paul

-The Saint Paul Winter Carnival always has an array of activities for visitors: Music, a parade, ice carvings and snow sculptures, to name a few.
-But perhaps the best ice-related feature is the ice bar provided by Summit Brewing Company and Cannon River Winery, allowing visitors to refresh themselves and stay cool throughout the festivities.
-In addition to Minnesota made wine and beer the ice bar will be serving hot spiced wine.
+The Saint Paul Winter Carnival always has an array of activities for visitors: music, a parade, ice carvings and snow sculptures, to name a few.
+But perhaps the best ice-related feature is the ice bar, allowing visitors to refresh themselves and stay cool throughout the festivities.
+In addition to Minnesota-made wine and beer, the ice bar will also serve hot spiced wine.
 Visit the carnival Jan.
 24-Feb.
 3.

 Zippel Bay Resort Ice Igloo, Williams

 Ice bar, ice igloo, place to ice fish; it’s a little bit of everything.
-A perennial staple of winter on Lake of the Woods each season, a wooden structure with foamed insulation is dragged out onto the ice for anglers and anyone else who wants to visit it.
+A perennial staple of winter on Lake of the Woods, this wooden structure with foamed insulation is dragged out onto the ice for anglers and anyone else who wants to visit.
 Pull open trap doors to go fishing from the comfort of your bar stool, or simply grab a drink, kick back and soak up the unique charms of the heated igloo bar.

 For more news on ice bars, regular bars, and more fun Minnesota food and drink locations, visit the Drink & Eat page.